EXCLUSIVE-Leaked U.S. intel document claims Serbia agreed to arm Ukraine

 The chart showed that Serbia declined to provide training to Ukrainian forces, but had committed to sending lethal aid or had supplied it already.
 It also said Serbia had the political will and military ability to provide weapons to Ukraine in the future.

-In his statement, Defense Minister Vucevic said there was a possibility that Serbia-made weaponry and ordnance could "magically appear" in the conflict, but "that has absolutely nothing to do with Serbia."
+In his statement, Vucevic said there was a possibility that Serbia-made weaponry and ordnance could "magically appear" in the conflict, but "that has absolutely nothing to do with Serbia."

-"This is the question for countries that do not respect international norms, contractual clauses and business practices," he said, dismissing the intelligence document.

-"Someone clearly wants to drag Serbia into that conflict, but we are diligently maintaining our policies."
+"Someone clearly wants to drag Serbia into that conflict, but we are diligently maintaining our policies," he added.

-President Aleksandar Vucic's office and the Ukrainian embassy did not immediately respond to a Reuters request for comment.
+President Aleksandar Vucic's office did not respond to a Reuters request for comment but the Serbian foreign ministry issued a statement denying that the country is supplying military equipment to Ukraine.

-The Pentagon also did not immediately respond to Reuters questions about the document's reference to Serbia and has previously declined to comment on any of the leaked documents.
+The Pentagon did not immediately respond to Reuters questions about the document's reference to Serbia and has previously declined to comment on the leaked documents.

 TIES TO RUSSIA